June Rebellion

-The French author Victor Hugo memorialized the rebellion in his novel Les Misérables, and it figures prominently in the stage musical and films that are based on the book.
+The French author Victor Hugo memorialized the rebellion in his 1862 novel Les Misérables, and it figures prominently in the stage musical and films that are based on the book.

 Background

 In the 1830 July Revolution, the elected Chamber of Deputies had established a constitutional monarchy and replaced Charles X of the House of Bourbon with his more liberal cousin Louis-Philippe.
 This angered republicans who saw one king replaced by another, and by 1832 there was a sentiment that their revolution, for which many had died, had been stolen.
-However, over and above the easily provoked 'fury' or 'rage' of the Parisian population (at the differences between their poverty and the differences in income and opportunities of the bourgeoisie and the aristocracy), Bonapartists for their part lamented the loss of Napoleon's empire, and the Legitimists supported the deposed Bourbon dynasty, seeking to place the man they regarded as the true king in power: Charles's grandson and designated successor Henri, Count of Chambord.
+However, over and above the easily provoked 'fury' or 'rage' of the Parisian population (at the differences between their poverty and the differences in income and opportunities of the bourgeoisie and the aristocracy), Bonapartists for their part lamented the loss of Napoleon's empire, and the Legitimists supported the deposed Bourbon dynasty, seeking to empower the man they regarded as the true king: Charles's grandson and designated successor Henri, Count of Chambord.

 Causes and catalysts

 Leading up to the rebellion, there were significant economic problems, particularly acute in the period from 1827 to 1832.
 Harvest failures, food shortages, and increases in the cost of living created discontent throughout the classes.
-In the spring of 1832 Paris suffered a widespread outbreak of cholera, which ended with a death toll of 18,402 in the city and 100,000 across France.
-The poor neighbourhoods of Paris were devastated by the disease, arousing suspicion of the government poisoning wells.
+In the spring of 1832, Paris suffered a widespread outbreak of cholera, which ended with a death toll of 18,402 in the city and 100,000 across France.
+The poor neighbourhoods of Paris were devastated by the disease, arousing suspicion that the government had poisoned wells.

 The epidemic soon claimed two well-known victims.
 Prime Minister Casimir Perier fell sick and died on 16 May, and the hero of the Napoleonic wars and reformer Jean Maximilien Lamarque died on 1 June.
-The conservative Perier was given a grand state funeral.
-The funeral of the popular Lamarque—described by Hugo as "loved by the people because he accepted the chances the future offered, loved by the mob because he served the emperor well"—was an opportunity to demonstrate the strength of the opposition.
+Perier was given a grand state funeral.
+The funeral of the popular Lamarque — described by Hugo as "loved by the people because he accepted the chances the future offered, loved by the mob because he served the emperor well" — was an opportunity to demonstrate the strength of the opposition.

 The monarchy of Louis Philippe, which had become the government of the middle class, was now attacked from two opposite sides at once.